Economy for the common good

 higher income than ever before.
 It is not a question of financing, but a matter

-of distribution. - Christian please comment on TRUST indexes to the phase change of these
+• Christian please comment on TRUST indexes to the phase change of these

 systemic institutional overhaul that ECG proposes.
 Share your thoughts on